PhysioLogic Devices’ management team represents decades of professional experience in all aspects of Type 1 Diabetes.

-Peter Lord, Chief Technology Officer and Founder
+Peter Lord, Chief Executive Officer and Founder

 Pete has dedicated his entire engineering career to the development of progressively more sophisticated external and implantable insulin pumps.
 He was the lead engineer for the development of a series of implantable insulin pumps, beginning with the PIMS (Programmable Implantable Medication System) series and continuing through to the MIP 2001 (MiniMed Implantable Pump) series and ultimately the MIP 2007D, the only existing implantable insulin pump, which has benefitted hundreds of devoted patients.
 Pete is widely recognized as a world leader in the development of implantable medical devices.
 His stellar reputation in the field has allowed PhysioLogic Devices to attract a team of engineers with rare decades-long experience in the development of implantable insulin pumps.
-Pete has successfully headed regulatory, research and development and clinical research teams throughout his career.
+Pete has successfully headed regulatory, research and development, and clinical research teams throughout his career.
 His dedication to improving the lives of those living with Type 1 diabetes inspired him to found PhysioLogic Devices, with the aim of creating the first truly autonomous blood glucose management system.

 Gerda Resch, Director of Regulatory Affairs and Quality Assurance